-10.2.1.2 Purpose of the Diploma in Mechanical Engineering
+Purpose of the Diploma in Mechanical Engineering

-The generic purpose of the qualification is spelled out in section 4.1 and must be read in conjunction with the following:
+The generic purpose of the qualification is spelled out in paragraph 4.1 and must be read in conjunction with the following:

-The purpose of the qualification Diploma in Mechanical Engineering is to develop the necessary knowledge, understanding and skills required for the student's further learning towards becoming a competent practicing Mechanical Engineering Technician.
-It is intended to subsequently empower candidate Engineering Technicians to demonstrate that they are capable of applying their acquired knowledge, understanding, skills, attitudes and values in the work environments in South Africa.
-It is also designed to add value to the qualifying student in terms of enrichment of the person, status and recognition.
+The purpose of the Diploma in Mechanical Engineering is to develop the necessary knowledge, understanding, and skills required for the student to further learn and become a competent practicing Mechanical Engineering Technician.
+It is intended to empower candidate engineering technicians to demonstrate that they can apply their acquired knowledge, understanding, skills, attitudes, and values in South Africa's work environments.
+It is also designed to add value to the qualifying student by enriching the person, status, and recognition.